-- (i) The design, location and materials of the Building/Structure. - (ii) Additions and alterations to existing buildings should be landward of the existing building. - (iii) New buildings or significant redevelopment of existing buildings should be situated as far back from the toe of the fore dunes as practicable. - (iv) The extent to which the proposal addresses any identified natural hazard. - (v) The impact that the proposal will have on the natural character of the coastal environment, recognizing the ecological values of the dune area, and dune restoration. - (vi) Any verifiable information which confirms that the property is in fact not under any threat from the hazard.

-- (vii) Scientific information from a suitably qualified coastal expert which demonstrates that the land within the Secondary Risk Area of the Coastal Protection Area is not under any actual or potential risk from coastal hazard.
+- (ii) Additions and alterations to existing buildings should be landward of the existing building. - (iii) New buildings or significant redevelopment of existing buildings should be situated as far back from the toe of the foredunes as practicable. - (iv) The extent to which the proposal addresses any identified natural hazard. - (v) The impact that the proposal will have on the natural character of the coastal environment, recognising the ecological values of the dune area, and dune restoration. - (vi) Any verifiable information which confirms that the property is in fact not under any threat from the hazard. - (vii) Scientific information from a suitably qualified coastal expert which demonstrates that the land within the Secondary Risk Area of the Coastal Protection Area is not under any actual or potential risk from coastal hazard.
 For the purpose of meeting this rule any assessment of coastal hazards shall include those standards outlined in the Bay of Plenty Regional Coastal Environment Plan. - (viii) The degree to which the ability of buildings or structures to be relocated is affected. - (ix) The degree to which the physical risk to buildings or structures from coastal erosion can be avoided and coastal inundation can be avoided or mitigated.

-8.6 8.4.2 Stability Requirements - The Minden Lifestyle Structure Plan Area
+8.6 Stability Requirements - The Minden Lifestyle Structure Plan Area

-The Minden Lifestyle Structure Plan area is divided into four five stability risk areas i.e. A, B1, B2, C and U Stability Areas (see Planning Maps).
+The Minden Lifestyle Structure Plan area is divided into five stability risk areas i.e. A, B1, B2, C and U Stability Areas (see Planning Maps).
 The following provisions set out a description of each stability area followed by the stability requirements applying to development in that area.